Watts-Energy/Watts.Azure/Watts.Azure.Tests/README.md

 - StorageAccountName
 - StorageAccountKey

+for the Data Factory account/app registration as well as all the same settings for the DataL

 The details of how to obtain the keys/secrets etc. are explained in the main project README.

 In addition to the above there's a single test of using Azure File Share to upload/download data.
 To execute those you need to fill in